sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 Southeast Asia, which lies in the Sunda Plate and some surrounding plates, is interesting, as the equator already runs through it.
 I believe the lifting of the Indo-Australian and Eurasian plates surrounding the Sunda Plate may lift it up higher than it currently is.

+Finally it's important to note that the temporary inundation from the displacement of the oceans would still occur in the expected quick S1 -> S2 rotation - but then the oceans would recede to (or remain at) the new coastlines.

 ## Explaining Khafre Pyramid Inundation

 Earth's equatorial bulge could explain the Khafre pyramid's extended inundation to achieve the erosion on its surface.

 The Khafre Pyramid is on the Africa plate, which is predicted to fall as it moves to the north pole.
-Combined with a sea level rise from the displacement of oceans from the equator, along with possible ice melting, the Khafre Pyramid's inundation level of 175m above current sea level is very reasonable.
+Combined with a sea level rise from the displacement of oceans from the equator, the Khafre Pyramid's inundation level of 175m above current sea level is very reasonable.

 ## Violent Tectonic Plates Prediction